GoogleChrome/web.dev/src/site/content/en/blog/app-history-api/index.md

 ## Try the App History API

-You can try the App History API today in Chrome or Chromium-based browsers by enabling the "Experimental Web Platform features" flag.
+You can try the App History API from August 2021 in a Canary version of Chrome or Chromium-based browsers by enabling the "Experimental Web Platform features" flag.
 You can also [try out a demo][demo] by [Domenic Denicola][domenic].

 We're especially eager for feedback on issues labelled with ["feedback wanted"][feedback-wanted] on GitHub.